 Nicosia/Lefkosa is, as the name already suggests, a divided city, the capital both of the Turkish and Greek Republic of Cyprus (although the first one not being acknowledged internationally as an independent state).
 Luckily, since the early 2000s the border between the two is open for those with a valid passport.
 Nevertheless, both sides try hard to keep a difference between both Cyprus‘: choosing a tourist-map from either of the side, will leave you blank streets on the other side.

-Creating Truth was invited to the Urban Emptiness Festival that took place from the 1st to 10th of December.
+Creating Truth was invited to the Urban Emptiness Festival.
 Unfortunately, the festival was lacking audience outside from the festival itself.
 We tried our best to talk with people from the city and inviting them to our workshops but without success.
-We ended up creating the audiowalks mainly our own, with a couple of other artists from the festival.
-Although it was possible for us to just develop and play around the method on our own, we missed getting local perspective on the political and social situation for the audiowalks.
+We ended up creating the audiowalks mainly on our own, with a couple of other artists from the festival and just a few locals.

 Nevertheless, the method turned out to be both a powerful and fun tool to explore a city.
-On the final day, we used audiowalks we had recorded with a handful participants a couple of days ago on a fixed route.
-We formed two groups, one starting at one ending point, the other group starting at the opposing starting point.
+For the final presentation we formed two groups, each group starting at the opposing points of the route.
 Everybody was given a personal audiowalk (even amongst the group they were given different audiotracks), and then we hit play at the same time.
 This way, everybody was experiencing a different image of the city.

 contributors: Pius Bacher, Mirjam Berger, Thibault Schiemann